PoweredBySAM/RootDocs/README.md

 Many connection issues on Android devices are caused by incorrect Bluetooth permissions.
 In Android, Bluetooth permissions are often included under “Location permissions”.
 On your device, confirm that:
-1. app-level Location permissions are enabled for the iRobot Coding app
+1. app-level Location permissions are enabled for the SAM Root app
 2. device-level Location permissions turned on
 3. Bluetooth is turned on

-To turn on app-level Location permissions for the iRobot Coding app, long press the app icon and open the “App info” screen.
+To turn on app-level Location permissions for the SAM Root app, long press the app icon and open the “App info” screen.
 From there, select “Permissions” → “Location” → “Allow only while using the app”.
 The app should also have requested this permission the first time it is opened.

 To turn on device-level Location permissions, open the “Settings” app and select “Location” → “Use location”